DawidKrok/AndroidUtils/README.md

-# BluetoothHandler
+# Android Utils
-Library with basic Bluetooth connection handling
+Collection of basic utility libraries

-To use this Library add this to Your root `build.gradle`:
+To use this Libraries add this to Your root `build.gradle`:
 ```Kotlin
   allprojects {
     repositories {